UK Power Networks: History

 the Cheung Kong Group for a reported £5.5 billion.

-UK Power Networks maintains the electricity networks including the lines and electricity cables.
-There are 14 distribution network operators (DNOs), each responsible for a different area of the country.
-These DNOs are all regulated by the Office of Gas and Electricity Markets (Ofgem).
+In 2011 UK Power Networks was awarded £6.7 million by Ofgem for its Flexible Plug and Play project, in which it was researching new ways, technical and commercial, to connect renewable energy to the distribution network in Cambridgeshire.
+It was awarded £25 million in 2014 from Ofgem's Low Carbon Networks Fund for the Low Carbon London project.

 Ownership

-UK Power Networks is owned by Cheung Kong Infrastructure Holdings, 40%, Power Assets Holdings, 40%, and The Li Ka Shing Foundation, 20%.
+UK Power Networks was owned by Cheung Kong Infrastructure Holdings (CKI) (40%), Power Assets Holdings (40%), and The Li Ka Shing Foundation (20%) from November 2010 up until May 7th 2026, when CKI reached an agreement with Engie to purchase UKPN for £10.5 billion, a deal which was announced in February 2026.

 Open Data Portal

 UK Power Networks operate an with material released under either Creative Commons Attribution 4.0 International (CC BY 4.0) licensing or alternatively UK Open Government 3.0 (OGL UK 3.0) licensing where necessary.